yukthay/Activity1-goldpriceprediction/README.md

 Responsibilities:
     -Loads the CSV file uploaded by the user.
     -Calls functions for data preprocessing, model training, evaluation, and forecasting.
-    -Displays data, evaluation metrics, and forecasted prices in the Streamlit interface.
+    -Displays forecasted Gold prices in the Streamlit interface.

 # data_processing.py
 - This file handles the core data-related operations like loading, preprocessing, and splitting the dataset.